yandex-cloud/docs/en/api-design-guide/concepts/standard-methods.md

  }

  message CreateDiskMetadata {
-   // ID of the disk being created. string disk_id = 1;
+   // ID of the new disk.
+   string disk_id = 1;
  }
 ```

 Sample REST request used to create a disk:

 ```
  POST https://compute.{{ api-host }}/compute/v1/disks